alien260093/Moodboard-Website/README.md

 ### Test Cases
-Let’s say you’re testing the login functionality of an app (This is the simplest example).
-Here’s how you could fill out the template:
+These are the test cases for the login function.

-Test Case ID: TC001
+Test Case ID: 1
-Test Case Name: Verify user login
+Test Case Name: User Login process
-Preconditions: User must have a registered account.
+Preconditions: User must be on the vision login page and user must have a google account.
 Test Steps:
-Open the application.
+1. Open the login page.
+2. Check box "I agree to the Terms & Conditions"
-Enter valid username and password.
+3. Enter valid username and password.
-Click the “Login” button.
+4. Click the “Login” button.
 Expected Result: The user is directed to the homepage.
-Actual Result: To be filled after execution.
-Pass/Fail: To be filled after execution.
+Actual Result: The user successfully logs in and is directed to the home page.
+Pass/Fail: passed
 Priority: High

+Test Case ID: 2
+Test Case Name: User Login process
+Preconditions: User must be on the Vision login page and user must have a google account.
+Test Steps:
+1. Open the login page.
+2. Check box "I agree to the Terms & Conditions"
+3. Enter invalid username and password.
+4. Click the “Login” button.
+Expected Result: The error message "incorrect username or password" pops up.
+Actual Result: The error message "incorrect username or password" pops up.
+Pass/Fail: passed
+Priority: High

+does this algorithm ALIGN WITH THE STATED PURPOSE OF THE APP and meet the client needs?
+Yes, the purpose of the app is to allow users to collaborate together on an artistic project using moodboard.
+Having this google login functions allows users to protect their privacy, save their moodboard projects and share these projects with specific individuals.
+This login enables users to collaborate together on the same project at the same time.